ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 # Making machine learning model improvements
 {: #improve-ml}

-After you determine areas in which the annotator is having trouble, take steps to improve its performance.
+After you determine areas in which the model is having trouble, take steps to improve its performance.
 {: shortdesc}

-## Creating annotator component versions
+## Creating model versions
 {: #wks_maversions}

-After you create a machine learning annotator component, you can take a snapshot to keep a backup version of the current resources in case you want to restore the resources in a future iteration.
+After you create a machine learning model, you can take a snapshot to keep a backup version of the current resources in case you want to restore the resources in a future iteration.

 ### About this task

-The F1 score provides an indication of the quality of the annotator component.
-If the annotator component performance results are good, you might want to store a version of the component before changing any of the resources.
+The F1 score provides an indication of the quality of the model.
+If the model performance results are good, you might want to store a version of the component before changing any of the resources.
 If changes that you make result in poorer quality, you can revert to a version that you stored.
 When you revert to an older version, all annotation tasks are archived because they are no longer valid.

 You can have a maximum of 10 versions of a workspace.
 If you reach that limit, delete older versions or versions that you no longer need before creating a new version.